 - Senate Commission on Corporate Governance (1991)

-- Selected for inclusion in The Best Lawyers in America in the fields of Corporate Compliance Law, Corporate Governance Law, Leveraged Buyouts and Private Equity Law, and Securities/Capital Markets Law (2006-2013)
+- Selected for inclusion in The Best Lawyers in America in the fields of Corporate Compliance Law, Corporate Governance Law, Corporate Law, Leveraged Buyouts and Private Equity Law, and Securities/Capital Markets Law (2006 - 2017)

-Keith earned his B.A. at Harvard University and his J.D. from the University of Southern California Gould School of Law.
+Keith earned his B.A. at Harvard University and his J.D. from the USC Gould School of Law.